-In this guide we’ll explain how to watch the 2018 NFL Draft live from your iPhone or Android device.
-The 2018-19 NFL schedule is official and that means teams are prepping “war rooms” and getting ready for the Draft.
+Here’s how to watch the 2019 NFL Draft live from your iPhone or Android device.
+The 2019-20 NFL schedule is official and that means teams are prepping “war rooms” and getting ready for day 2 and 3 of the Draft.
 Here’s everything you need to know about the NFL Draft start date, time, and how you can watch it from anywhere.

-The 2018 NFL Draft will be on two broadcast channels with wall-to-wall coverage, and available from multiple cable outlets.
+The 2019 NFL Draft is on two broadcast channels with wall-to-wall coverage, and available from multiple cable outlets.
 Not to mention streaming on Sling TV, FuboTV, DirecTV Now, PS Vue and more.

-In case you didn’t know already, the 2018 NFL Draft starts on Thursday, April 26th at 8:00 p.m.
+In case you didn’t know already, the 2019 NFL Draft started on Thursday, April 25th at 8:00 p.m.
 ET.
-That’s when the first team is on the clock.
+The first team on the clock took Kyler Murray just like everyone thought they would.
 Then, it continues Friday at 7:00 p.m.
-ET and again at Noon on Saturday, April 28th.
+ET (4 p.m PT) and again at Noon on Saturday, April 27th.

 There are several different ways to watch the NFL Draft live on your mobile device or laptop, but first, here are what channels will be airing coverage.

-For 2018, the NFL Draft will air on both FOX and ABC as the main broadcast channels.
+For 2018, the NFL Draft will air on ABC, NFL Network and ESPN as the main broadcast channels.
 That’s your first place to look, or mobile app to download.
-Then, you’ll also be able to watch on ESPN, ESPN 2, ESPN Deportes, and the NFL Network.
-For the first time, all three rounds and every pick will air on national broadcast TV.
+Then, you’ll also be able to watch on ESPN, ESPN 2, ESPN Deportes, and probably a few more.
+And just like last year, all three rounds and every pick will air on national broadcast TV.

 We’re also assuming that the NFL’s partner, Verizon Wireless, will air much of the content on the NFL Mobile app and Yahoo!
 Sports.
 If you have cable, you’ll be able to watch the entire Draft on multiple channels, or from a web browser on your computer.
 If you’re on the go and only have your phone, use these apps or services.